 Can you use it as a vacation rental?

 If you can use it as a rental property and you’re willing to do so while you aren’t using it, you’re in the clear.
+Vacation rental owners are responsible for managing and marketing their properties to maximize bookings and profitability.
+Effective property management is crucial for successful rentals, as it impacts guest satisfaction, occupancy rates, and overall profitability.
+You also have the option to hire a property management company to handle bookings, guest communication, and maintenance, which can make operating your vacation rental property more efficient.
 Not only can you generate some income but you’re likely to cover all your expenses for the year on the revenue including your home’s mortgage.

 Strategize your ability to claim the mortgage interest and taxes

 There can be pitfalls by renting the property out.
+In addition to your regular financial obligations, such as making your monthly mortgage payment, owning a vacation rental can offer tax benefits, including deductions for mortgage interest, property taxes, and expenses related to rental income.
 To remain eligible to claim mortgage insurance and property taxes like you would for your primary home, you must occupy the property at least 14 days of the year or 10% of the days it’s rented out, whichever is greater.

 The sweet spot, if you’re able, is staying for 33 days.
 Then you’re able to rent it out for a maximum of 330 days, totaling 363 days of the year.